 Here are five strategies that can help women negotiate effectively across their career.

 Successful negotiations start with preparation.
 This means that if you find yourself caught off guard by a conversation, buying time is a good strategy.
-If you are in the hallway when your boss stops to talk about a new role within the company—or if you are unexpectedly demoted—requesting time to regroup allows you to approach the discussion knowing what you want and how you will ask for it.
+If you are in the hallway when your boss stops to talk about a new role within the company—or if you are unexpectedly demoted—requesting a time to regroup allows you to approach the discussion knowing what you want and how you will ask for it.

 You need time to prepare in order to ensure that the right issues are put on the table.
 Consider ahead of time how your differentiators can help to address the employer’s pressing business needs.
 It is critical in employment negotiations to highlight how you are unique in some way so that the company can do something for you without establishing a precedent that requires them to do the same for everyone else.
 Avoid any discussion that only focuses on salary since this single-issue conversation is likely to damage the relationship.